-Software management in Ubuntu
+Software Management in Ubuntu

-One of Ubuntu's main objectives is to deliver you the applications that you need in a system-standard way, so that you can have software that is secure, stable and up-to-date, installed easily and quickly.
+One of Ubuntu's main objectives is to deliver you the applications that you will need in a systemstandard way, so that you can have software that is secure, stable and up-to-date, installed easily and rapidly.
 That is why Ubuntu uses an advanced software management system.

-Differences with other Operating Systems
+Differences With Other Operating Systems

-In other Operating Systems, to install software, you would normally obtain an installer file from a CD or a download site on the Internet, and then run it to install an application.
+In other operating systems, to install a package you would normally obtain an installer file, from a CD or a download site on the Internet, and run it to install an application.

-In Ubuntu, the same basic idea is followed, but the process varies a bit.
-To obtain a package, you just need to open the Software Center from the applications menu and install the application you want with the click of a button.
-There are more than 25,000 packages available that you can install which are all free and open-source.
-Find out more about the Software Center later on in this chapter.
+In Ubuntu, the same principle is followed, but the process varies a bit.
+To obtain a package, you just need to open the Software Center, and install the application you want with the click of a button.
+There are more than 25,000 packages available that you can install.
+All free and open-source.
+Find out more about Software Center in the respective section.

 You will now probably wonder which applications will you be able to install.
-Ubuntu's software is stored in repositories.
+Well, Ubuntu's software all comes from repositories.
 After a clean install you will have only the official Ubuntu repositories in your software sources, but later on you can add as many repositories as you want.
 Learn how to in the Software Sources section.

-Package managers
+Package managers make your life easier

-Package managers-like the Software Center- are applications that interact with the repositories.
-Package managers will let you search for, view information about and install and remove applications and packages.
+Package managers-like the Software Center-are the applications that interact with the repositories.
+The package managers will let you search for, view information about, install and remove applications, at least.
 Other additional actions or information you will be able to reach depend entirely on the package manager you are using.

 The principal package managers that Ubuntu provides are the Software Center and the Synaptic Package Manager.
-To find out more about them, read their respective sections in this chapter.
+To find out more about them, read the respective sections in this chapter.